 To mark the occasion, from 5 to 7 p.m.
 Wednesday, March 12, the Newberry will host an event that, if not brawling, promises to be rollicking, with a custom-made cake from Swedish Bakery and free beer from Haymarket Pub & Brewery, and readings, musical performances, and talks by—and discussions with—the following:

 The Council on Library and Information Resources (CLIR) has awarded the Newberry $216,100 to bring 29,800 additional items into the library’s John M. Wing Collection, one of the world’s best collections on book arts and printing history.
 Backlogged for a decade or more and dating from 1605 to the present, materials in this “hidden collection” include examples of type and printing, ballad sheets, advertising posters, direct mail pieces, and books, both beautiful and homely, of all periods.

 The Newberry is delighted to announce that The Andrew W. Mellon Foundation has awarded the library $526,000 to create a set of online tools to allow users to access, practice transcribing, and annotate French manuscript documents dating from the late Middle Ages and Renaissance.

-From new novels and non-fiction to used books to works that reflect the library’s superb collection, The Newberry Bookstore is a must-stop to shop for the book-lovers on your holiday list.
+From new novels and non-fiction to used books to works that reflect the library’s superb collection, The Newberry Bookstore is a must-stop to shop for book-lovers.